-Employers should not wait until they have a situation regarding a marijuana drug test which is positive and the employee is a cardholder. address these issues in advance with a properly written drug-free workplace policy.
-In Delaware, employers should revise their substance abuse policies to make sure they conform to state law and ensure that employees who are qualified patients are not disciplined solely on the basis of a failed drug test
+Employers should not wait until they have a situation regarding a marijuana drug test that is positive and the employee is a cardholder.
+Address these issues in advance with a properly written drug-free workplace policy.
+In Delaware, employers should revise their substance abuse policies to make sure they conform to state law and ensure that employees who are qualified patients are not disciplined solely on the basis of a failed drug test.

-Employees in Delaware must be aware that failing a drug test could cause a denial of unemployment benefits, workers’ compensation benefits, or disability benefits. in Delaware, workers’ compensation benefits can be denied if an accident or injury resulted from intoxication; the burden is on the employer to prove the intoxication was the cause of the accident or injury. supervisors should have training and document all incidents and all suspicions of drug or alcohol use in the workplace.
+Employees in Delaware must be aware that failing a drug test could cause a denial of unemployment benefits, workers’ compensation benefits, or disability benefits.
+In Delaware, workers’ compensation benefits can be denied if an accident or injury resulted from intoxication; the burden is on the employer to prove the intoxication was the cause of the accident or injury.
+Supervisors should have the training and document all incidents and all suspicions of drug or alcohol use in the workplace.

-The Delaware workers comp law states: if any employee is injured as a result of the employee’s own intoxication, because of the employee’s deliberate and reckless indifference to danger, because of the employee’s willful intention to bring about the injury or death of the employee or of another, because of the employee’s willful failure or refusal to use a reasonable safety appliance provided for the employee or to perform a duty required by statute, the employee shall not be entitled to recover damages in an action at law or to compensation or medical, dental, optometric, chiropractic or hospital service under the compensatory provisions of this chapter. the burden of proof under this subsection shall be on the employer.
+The Delaware workers comp law states: if any employee is injured as a result of the employee’s own intoxication, the employee’s deliberate and reckless indifference to danger, the employee’s willful intention to bring about the injury or death of the employee, or the employee’s willful failure or refusal to use a reasonable safety appliance provided for the employee or to perform a duty required by statute, the employee shall not be entitled to recover damages in an action at law or to compensation or medical, dental, optometric, chiropractic or hospital service under the compensatory provisions of this chapter.
+The burden of proof under this subsection shall be on the employer.

-Post-accident drug and alcohol testing should always be conducted. since property damage or personal injury may result from accidents, testing following an accident can help determine whether drugs and/or alcohol were a factor. it is important to establish objective criteria that will trigger a post-accident test and how and by whom they will be determined and documented. examples of criteria used by employers include: fatalities; injuries that require anyone to be removed from the scene for medical care; damage to vehicles or property above a specified monetary amount; and citations issued by the police. although the results of a post-accident test determine drug use, a positive test result in and of itself cannot prove that drug use caused an accident. when post-accident testing is conducted, it is a good idea for employers not to allow employees involved in any accident to return to work prior to or following the testing. employers also need to have guidelines to specify how soon following an accident testing must occur so results are relevant. substances remain in a person’s system for various amounts of time, and it is usually recommended that post-accident testing be done within 12 hours. some employers expand the test trigger to incidents even if an accident or injury was averted and hence use term “post-incident.”
+Post-accident drug and alcohol testing should always be conducted.
+Since property damage or personal injury may result from accidents, testing following an accident can help determine whether drugs and/or alcohol were a factor.
+It is important to establish objective criteria that will trigger a post-accident test and how and by whom they will be determined and documented.
+Examples of criteria used by employers include fatalities; injuries that require anyone to be removed from the scene for medical care, damage to vehicles or property above a specified monetary amount; and citations issued by the police.
+Although the results of a post-accident test determine drug use, a positive test result in and of itself cannot prove that drug use caused an accident.
+When post-accident testing is conducted, it is a good idea for employers not to allow employees involved in any accident to return to work prior to or following the testing.
+Employers also need to have guidelines to specify how soon following an accident testing must occur so results are relevant.
+Substances remain in a person’s system for various amounts of time, and it is usually recommended that post-accident testing be done within 12 hours.
+Some employers expand the test trigger to incidents even if an accident or injury was averted and hence the term “post-incident.”

 Specific industries requiring drug testing in Delaware

-- school bus drivers and aids – title 14 § 2910 requires the department of education to conduct testing of school bus drivers and aids. the types of testing include pre-employment, reasonable suspicion, random, and post-accident testing.
+- School bus drivers and aids – title 14 § 2910 require the Department of Education to conduct testing of school bus drivers and aids.
+The types of testing include pre-employment, reasonable suspicion, random, and post-accident testing.